-We observed that 1-in-4 urologists were mono-prescribers at a threshold of >80% prescriptions for a single ADT medication type.
-Mono-prescribers were older with more years in practice and had smaller volume practices, in addition to substantial regional variation, potentially suggesting habitual prescription and/or external pressures independent of patient and institution characteristics.
-This research highlights the high prevalence of mono-prescription amongst urologists, and the need for further research into the mechanistic drivers in selecting a "favourite" drug therapy, both within ADT and beyond.
+We observed that one in four urologists were mono-prescribers at a threshold of >80% prescriptions for a single ADT medication type.
+Mono-prescribers were older, with more years in practice, and had smaller volume practices, in addition to substantial regional variation, potentially suggesting habitual prescription and/or external pressures independent of patient and institution characteristics.
+This research highlights the high prevalence of mono-prescription among urologists and the need for further research into the mechanistic drivers in selecting a "favorite" drug therapy, both within ADT and beyond.